Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveAndVodDRMOperationsV3/README.md

 }
 ```

-This Media Services Functions code is based on AMS REST API v3 on Azure Functions v2.
+This Media Services Functions code is based on AMS REST API v3 using Azure Functions v2.

 Overall architecture :